e4drcf/ewizardjs-docs/docs/documentation/Introduction.md

 ## The Develop build

 During the presentation development you will use the develop build.
-This is the fastest build and it's used to preview the presentation in browser.
+This is the fastest build and it's used to preview the presentation in the browser.
 The develop build is part of eWizard CLI and is done locally on your machine.
 To run the develop build we use the `wiz dev` command.

 You can read more about develop build commands in section `CLI commands`.

 ## The Production build

 The Production build transforms the presentation for the CLM of your choice and is done on a server.
 A built presentation can be downloaded from your eWizard account (click on details of your presentation and download an appropriative build).
 Also, you can download a build via eWizard CLI - just run the '' command to get the list of recent builds, then find the ID of the build you want to download and run ''.
-A downloaded archive can be uploaded to the CLM afterwards. eWizard provides integration with some CLMs which make it possible to publish the presentation to the CLM directly.
+A downloaded archive can be uploaded to the CLM afterward. eWizard provides integration with some CLMs which make it possible to publish the presentation to the CLM directly.

 Read more about production build commands in section `CLI commands`.

 ## Presentation development tools

-eWizard CLI are used for an automatic content creation, also you can choose any IDE for editing files created with eWizard CLI.
+eWizard CLI is used for automatic content creation, also you can choose any IDE for editing files created with eWizard CLI.
 For editing the presentation visually use convenient eWizard CLI editor.

 ## Approximate workflow
 Creating the presentation with eWizard CLI.
 Creating the presentation structure (add slides and chapters) filling slides with the content using your IDE.
 Uploading presentation to eWizard platform and make some changes there.
 Exporting presentation from eWizard and continuing development by usage of eWizard CLI and IDE.
-Building your presentation, which is ready for production, on eWizard server using the eWizard CLI command or do it from eWizard platform.
+Building your presentation, which is ready for production, on the eWizard server using the eWizard CLI command or do it from the eWizard platform.